-Dr. McBride began her career as a police officer in St. Louis, Missouri.
-She then transitioned to a federal criminal investigator for eight years in various international countries as an undercover operative and demonstrates competency working with people of diverse ethnicities and backgrounds.
-Dr. McBride is experienced as impartial dispute resolution practitioner around issues of promotion, salary inequality, evaluation disputes, sexual harassment and other issues regarding employment.
-Dr. McBride developed, implemented and assessed university-wide diversity policies and related initiatives, and possesses the ability to facilitate cooperation and consensus through education, negotiation and mediation.
+McBride began her career as a police officer in St. Louis, Mo.
+She then transitioned to a federal criminal investigator for eight years in various international countries as an undercover operative and demonstrated competency working with people of diverse ethnicities and backgrounds.
+McBride is experienced as an impartial dispute resolution practitioner around promotion, salary inequality, evaluation disputes, sexual harassment, and other issues regarding employment.
+McBride developed, implemented, and assessed university-wide diversity policies and related initiatives and possesses the ability to facilitate cooperation and consensus through education, negotiation, and mediation.

-Nationally recognized for her work, Dr. McBride was appointed to the Editorial Board with the National Diversity Council and INSIGHT Into Diversity magazine this past year.
-Dr. McBride has also won multiple awards for her diversity work, which includes: 2012, Women of Excellence Award by the New Pittsburgh Courier newspaper; 2012 Multicultural Leadership Award at the 3rd Annual Pittsburgh Diversity and Leadership conference; 2014 Most Powerful and Influential Women Award at the 5th Annual Philadelphia Diversity and Leadership conference; and 2015 INSIGHT Into Diversity Diversity Visionary Award in recognition for her development of a Transgender Medicine Symposium for healthcare providers and a Science, Technology, Engineering, Mathematics and Medicine (STEM+M) pipeline program to address the dearth of Hispanic health practitioners.
+McBride has also won multiple awards for her diversity work, which includes the 2012 Women of Excellence Award by The New Pittsburgh Courier; the 2012 Multicultural Leadership Award at the Third Annual Pittsburgh Diversity and Leadership conference; the 2014 Most Powerful and Influential Women Award at the Fifth Annual Philadelphia Diversity and Leadership conference; and the 2015 INSIGHT Into Diversity Diversity Visionary Award.

 McBride earned a doctorate in conflict analysis and resolution from Nova Southeastern University and a bachelor’s and master’s in criminology from Indiana State University in Terre Haute, Ind.